 In this case, the court found the primary wills to be invalid since they fail to describe, with certainty, any property that is subject to them.
 By excluding any assets that the trustees decided to remove from it.
 The secondary wills, however, include all of their property.
 As such, the secondary wills were able to stand while the primary wills were not.

 The best way to guarantee that your estate is handled according to your wishes is to engage in proactive estate planning with the assistance of an experienced lawyer.
 This includes writing a clear and concise will, designed to avoid uncertainty and vagueness.
-Lex Arbesman Legal provides unparalleled personal guidance for all of your estate planning needs.
+NULaw provides unparalleled personal guidance for all of your estate planning needs.
 Please call us at 416-481-5604 or reach out to us online to book a consultation today.